rendro/mocha-given/readme.md

 [![NPM version](https://badge.fury.io/js/mocha-given.png)](http://badge.fury.io/js/mocha-given)

 Mocha-given is a mocha interface that helps you write cleaner specs using `Given`, `When`, `Then` and `And`.
-It is a shameless port of Justin Searls' [jasmine-given](https://github.com/searls/jasmine-given).
+It is a shameless port of Justin Searls' [jasmine-given](https://github.com/searls/jasmine-given) which is a tribute to Jim Weirich's terrific [rspec-given](https://github.com/jimweirich/rspec-given) gem.

 ## Example Specs